Attending as a regimental student

 Why Maritime College?

-Learn why students choose to enter into the Regiment of Cadets at Maritime College.
+View the video to learn why students choose to enter into the Regiment of Cadets at Maritime College.